 On June 1, 2018, we and Arena Sunset SPV, LLC, or Arena, formed a joint venture, Horizon Secured Loan Fund I, or HSLFI, to make investments, either directly or indirectly through subsidiaries, primarily in the form of secured loans to development-stage companies in the technology, life science, healthcare information and services and sustainability industries.
+HSLFI was formed as a Delaware limited liability company and was not consolidated by either us or Arena for financial reporting purposes.
+On April 21, 2020, we purchased all of the limited liability company interests of Arena in HSLFI, including, without limitation, undistributed amounts owed to Arena and interest accrued and unpaid on the debt investments of HSLFI through the date of purchase, for \$17.1 million.
+In addition, Arena received 50% of the warrants held by HSLFI or Horizon Funding I, LLC, or HFI, at closing.
+HSLFI is now wholly-owned by us and in future reporting periods, the assets and liabilities of HSLFI and HFI will be consolidated with the assets and liabilities by us.

-HSLFI was formed as a Delaware limited liability company and is not consolidated by either us or Arena for financial reporting purposes.
-Investments held by HSLFI are measured at fair value.
-As of March 31, 2020 and December 31, 2019, HSLFI had total assets of \$36.5 million and \$48.3 million, respectively.
-HSLFI's portfolio consisted of debt investments in seven and eight portfolio companies as of March 31, 2020 and December 31, 2019, respectively.
-As of March 31, 2020 and December 31, 2019, the largest investment in a single portfolio companies in the HSLFI totaled \$30.3 million.
-As of March 31, 2020 and December 31, 2019, HSLFI had no investments on non-accrual status.
-HSLFI invests in portfolio companies in the same industries in which we may directly invest.
+Investments held by HSLFI were measured at fair value.
+As of December 31, 2019, HSLFI had total assets of \$48.3 million.
+HSLFI's portfolio consisted of debt investments in eight portfolio companies as of December 31, 2019.
+As of December 31, 2019, the largest investment in a single portfolio company in the HSLFI's portfolio in aggregate principal amount was \$11.3 million and the five largest investments in portfolio companies in the HSLFI totaled \$30.3 million.
+As of December 31, 2019, HSLFI had no investments on non-accrual status.
+HSLFI invested in portfolio companies in the same industries in which we may directly invest.

-We invest cash or securities in portfolio companies in HSLFI in exchange for limited liability company equity interests in HSLFI.
-As of March 31, 2020 and December 31, 2019, we and Arena each owned 50.0% of the equity interests of HSLFI.
+We invested cash or securities in portfolio companies in HSLFI in exchange for limited liability company equity interests in HSLFI.
+As of December 31, 2019, we and Arena each owned 50.0% of the equity interests of HSLFI.
 We had an original commitment to fund \$25.0 million of equity interests in HSLFI.
-As of March 31, 2020 and December 31, 2019, \$9.8 million was unfunded.
-Our investment in HSLFI consisted of an equity contribution of \$15.2 million as of March 31, 2020 and December 31, 2019.
-During the three months ended March 31, 2020, there were no distributions from HSLFI.
-For the three months endedMarch 31, 2019, HSLFI distributed \$0.5 million.
+As of December 31, 2019, \$9.8 million was unfunded.
+Our investment in HSLFI consisted of an equity contribution of \$15.2 million as of December 31, 2019.
+During the period January 1, 2020 through April 21, 2020, there were no distributions from HSLFI.
+For the three and six months ended June 30, 2019, HSLFI distributed \$0.6 million and \$1.1 million, respectively.

 We and Arena each appointed two members to HSLFI's four-person board of managers.
-All material decisions with respect to HSLFI, including those involving its investment portfolio, require unanimous approval of a quorum of the board of managers.
-Quorum is defined as (i) the presence of two members of the board of managers; provided that at least one individual is present that was elected, designated or appointed by each member; (ii) the presence of three members of the board of managers, provided that the individual that was elected, designated or appointed by the member with only one individual present will be entitled to cast two votes on each matter; or (iii) the presence of all four members of the board of managers.
+All material decisions with respect to HSLFI, including those involving its investment portfolio, required unanimous approval of a quorum of the board of managers.
+Quorum wass defined as (i) the presence of two members of the board of managers; provided that at least one individual is present that was elected, designated or appointed by each member; (ii) the presence of three members of the board of managers, provided that the individual that was elected, designated or appointed by the member with only one individual present will be entitled to cast two votes on each matter; or (iii) the presence of all four members of the board of managers.

-Horizon Funding I, LLC, or HFI, was formed as a Delaware limited liability company on May 9, 2018, with HSLFI as its sole equity member.
-HFI is a special purpose bankruptcy-remote entity and is a separate legal entity from HSLFI.
-Any assets conveyed to HFI are not available to creditors of HSLFI or any other entity other than HFI's lenders.
+HFI was formed as a Delaware limited liability company on May 9, 2018, with HSLFI as its sole equity member.
+HFI was a special purpose bankruptcy-remote entity and was a separate legal entity from HSLFI.
+Any assets conveyed to HFI were not available to creditors of HSLFI or any other entity other than HFI's lenders.